MARTYR-X-LTD/jd-zoom/README.md

 )
 ```

+## Tips

-As you can see, it also listens for `scroll` and `resize` window events, so it will zoom-out the image if these events happen.
+- As you can see, it also listens for `scroll` and `resize` window events, so it will zoom-out the image if these events happen.
 Feel free to change any of these to your needs.

-If there's a change in the size or position of the elements while the zoom effect is active, it won't dynamically update.
+- If there's a change in the size or position of the elements while the zoom effect is active, it won't dynamically update.
 The user needs to zoom-out and zoom-in again to recalculate the values.
 This is a extremely specific use-case which I don't really know how it could even work from a UX perspective, but you can make it dynamic if you wish.
 The function `calculateConstants()` should be called inside `moveImg()` for it to work.
 Beware of possible performance hits.

+- In `jd-zoom.css` you can comment out the line `overflow: hidden` to set the zoom effect free from the boundaries of the container.
+It can look cool.
+I use it in [martyr—](https://martyr.shop/products/torn-paper-definitive) 🙃